 Impersonation and parody: Any satire or parody accounts should be explicitly stated or made otherwise clear.
 You can use parody for humor or fandom purposes, but don’t lead others to believe that you’re actually someone else.
+You're welcome to publish stories under a pseudonym or pen name, as long as it's not used for the purpose of misleading others.
 We reserve the right to reclaim any usernames on behalf of individuals, products, or institutions.

 Collecting of information and data

 Don’t use any methods of scraping or data mining to collect content or user information, or make any attempts to decipher or tamper with Vocal’s softwares and services.
 You also shouldn’t use Vocal in any way that deceives others into giving out credit card/banking information, social security numbers, or other personal data.

 Improper use of Vocal’s property

 Don’t use Vocal’s name or logo in a way that could confuse people into thinking you are a Vocal representative.
 We encourage you to connect with other creators, but please do not do so in a way that can lead them to believe you are affiliated with the company in any way.